MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-configure-odbc-generic.md

 ## Create an external table

-Once you have created the dependent objects you can create an external tables using T-SQL.
+Once you have created the dependent objects, you can create an external table using T-SQL.

 The following Transact-SQL commands are used in this section:
 * [CREATE EXTERNAL TABLE](../../t-sql/statements/create-external-table-transact-sql.md)